Dr. Allan Frank

 Favorite Guilty Pleasure Song: Just about any hair metal song from the 1980’s – Especially Motley Crue or Def Leppard – because, Hey, I was a teenager in the 80’s and a lot of that stuff rocks!

-In my spare time I can be found: Hanging out with my 2 daughters, my significant other Janine, our 4 dogs, 10+ chickens, and 2 pygmy goats on our little farmette in Southern York County, PA.
+In my spare time I can be found: Hanging out with my 2 daughters, my significant other Janine, our 3 dogs, 2 cats and the rest of the crew on our little farmette in Southern York County, PA.